brentengelbrecht/FolderSync/README.md

 ## Using FolderSync

-### Create a configuration for folder to be monitored
+### Create a configuration for folder to be monitored in Windows Registry

-- Use regedit to create a subkey under HKEY_LOCAL_MACHINE\SOFTWARE\Zooloo\FolderSync
+- Use regedit to create a subkey under `HKEY_LOCAL_MACHINE\SOFTWARE\Zooloo\FolderSync`
-- Add string items for SourcePath (folder to be monitored) and TargetPath (location to hold the replica)
+- Add string items for `SourcePath` (folder to be monitored) and `TargetPath` (location to hold the replica)

 ### Start the service

-- Open the Services applet
+- Open the `Services` applet
-- Find the service named `Folder Synchronisation Service`
+- Find the service named 'Folder Synchronisation Service'
 - Start the service

 ## Open an issue